HippoCampusRobotics/fav_docs/00_main_toc/overview.rst

 .. todo:: verify this is still correct.
 Still hybrid?
 Still this schedule?

 The class will be held in a hybrid format including Zoom and in-person pitch lectures as well as practical lab experiments.
-Pitch lectures in the first half of the course will be held on Tuesday afternoons at 16:15 until approximately 18:15.
+Pitch lectures in the first half of the course will be held on Fridays from 11:30 to 13:00.

 Registration
 ############

 Students who are interested in participating in this class register via StudIP (TUHH-Students).
+TODO Link.

 .. note::